mdsarmie/st2docs/docs/source/troubleshooting/ssh.rst

         }
     }

-If you don't have the right SSH key file, you will see an error and the action will fail:
+If you do not have the right SSH key file, you will see an error and the action will fail:

 .. code-block:: bash